 Nausea or vomiting

-reporting a positive case or presumed positive
+reporting a positive case/presumed positive /COVID EXPOSURE AT SCHOOL

 returning to training after A positive test result